aws/aws-parallelcluster/docs/tutorials/hello_world.rst

 This tutorial will walk you through running your first "Hello World" job on aws-parallelcluster.

-If you haven't yet, you will need to following the :doc:`getting started <getting_started>` guide to install AWS ParallelCluster and configure your CLI.
+If you haven't yet, you will need to following the :doc:`getting started <../getting_started>` guide to install AWS ParallelCluster and configure your CLI.

 Verifying your installation